RockhurstHS/STEAM-Blog/_posts/2015-09-21-Survey-Results-are-in.md

 ---
 layout: post
 author: gregowsley
-title: Survey Results are in!
+title: Survey Results Are In!
 excerpt: After administering the Active Learning Classroom survey designed by Steelcase Education, 253 students responded.
 ---

 After administering the Active Learning Classroom survey designed by Steelcase Education, 253 students responded.
 The students were asked to respond on a 1-5 likert scale to questions with the following prompt:

-**Think about a classroom you were in last year compared to this new classroom.
-In this new classroom, it is (easier/harder) to…**
+###Think about a classroom you were in last year compared to this new classroom.
+In this new classroom, it is (easier/harder) to…

 Here are some highlights: